Zaid-Deraya/countdown-clock/README.md

 # countdown-clock
 ## Hi, I'm Zaid Deraya :wave:
 # Countdown timer
-This is my first webapp which created using HTML,CSS and JAVASCRIPT.
+This is my first webapp which is created using HTML,CSS and JAVASCRIPT.
 ## Specific Features
 - Based on HTML, CSS and JS
 - Live clock
-- I have used js for functionig countdown clock.
+- I have used javascript to function countdown clock.

 ## Authors
 - Zaid Deraya